How to Make Cardboard Tube Zoo Animals — Easy Step-by-Step Guide

 - 11

-Glue the features onto the covered cardboard tubes.
-For the elephant, attach the ears and trunk.
-For the lion, glue the mane around the top and the ears on top.
+Begin attaching the features you've created onto the covered cardboard tubes.
+For the elephant, glue the large ears to the top sides of the tube and the trunk to the front, positioning it slightly downwards.
+For the lion, glue the mane around the top edge of the tube, allowing it to cascade down, and then attach the small ears to the top of the mane.

 - 12